pi43r/conversations-with-computers/Chapters/03_Piles-of-Data.md

 - This Person Does Exist

 [^1]: [@rosenblattPerceptronProbabilisticModel1958]
 [^2]: Frank Rosenblatt died in a boating accident in 1971.
 A couple years prior Marvin Minsky heavily criticized the mathematics behind perceptrons and advocated for a symbolic approach.
-These turn of events might have lead to a lack of funding in the ‘connectionist’ AI research field and ultimately lead to a general disinterest when the symbolic approach could not keep their promises.
+These turn of events might have lead to a lack of funding in the ‘connectionist’ AI research field and ultimately lead to a general disinterest when the symbolic approach could not keep their exaggerated promises.
 [^3]: [@fukushimaCognitronSelforganizingMultilayered1975]
 [^4]: [@fukushimaNeocognitronHierarchicalNeural1988]
 [^5]: [@tappertWhoFatherDeep2019]